glvckoma/AJC-Price-Checker/memory-bank/progress.md

 *   **Web Scraping Brittleness:** Still reliant on the wiki's HTML structure.
 Changes to the wiki may break the application.
 *   **Parsing Limitations:** May not correctly parse worth/images from all page layouts on the wiki.
 *   **Build Environment:** The inability to reliably run build tools via npm scripts necessitates manual CSS generation, making styling updates cumbersome.
-Build requires administrator privileges on Windows.
+Build requires administrator privileges and potentially Developer Mode enabled on Windows.
+Icon display in File Explorer may require clearing the Windows icon cache.